nikunjpansari/Counter-App/README.md

 ## Features

-- Increment counter by 1
-- Increment counter by 2
-- Increment counter by 5
+- Increment counter by 1, 2 and 5
-- Decrement counter by 1
-- Decrement counter by 2
-- Decrement counter by 5
+- Decrement counter by 1, 2 and 5

 ## Getting Started